apache/incubator-ponymail-foal/INSTALL.md

 ## Basic requirements
 - Linux or other UNIX-like operating system
-- ElastichSearch 6.x or higher (7.x recommended) installed
+- ElasticSearch 6.x or higher (7.x recommended) installed
 - Python 3.7.3 or higher
 - PipEnv program (typically `apt install pipenv` or `yum install pipenv` etc)
 - A web server of your choice with proxy capabilities